jamestomasino/labs.tomasino.org/content/post/comments.md

 networks, and media sharing, but it may hold some truth beyond the digital boundaries as well.

-> Quick disclaimer: _I have Disqus comments enabled on this blog.
-I'm
-> aware that writing about the negative impact of comments is a strange
-> thing to do when I've got an open comment field below.
-"Do I contradict
-> myself?
-Very well then I contradict myself, (I am large, I contain
-> multitudes.)"_

 When you read something noteworthy online, what drives you to interact with it?
 I have identified a few triggers that are related to the original content and not to another comment: